-The School Counseling Program offers a Masters of Arts in Education degree.
+The School Counseling Program offers a Master of Arts in Education.
 This degree program requires the successful completion of 39 credit hours of graduate education.

 Graduate Counseling Program Mission